 Mitigation Savings and Tax Credits

-Because rebuilding a roof can be costly, Arkansas offers direct grants to help you invest in a more resilient home—potentially saving you thousands of dollars on upfront costs while also aiming to reduce your long-term vulnerability to storm damage.
+Because rebuilding a roof can be costly, Arkansas offers direct grants to help you invest in a more resilient home, potentially saving you thousands of dollars on upfront costs while also aiming to reduce your long-term vulnerability to storm damage, which is especially important for older people living in high-risk areas.

-Through the FORTIFIED Fund Grant Program, you can receive up to $15,000 specifically for a FORTIFIED Roof replacement, or $7,500 via the FORTIFIED Construction Grant to install a FORTIFIED Roof meeting rigorous standards.
+Through the FORTIFIED Fund Grant Program, you can receive up to $15,000 specifically for a FORTIFIED Roof replacement, or $7,500 via the FORTIFIED Construction Grant to install a FORTIFIED Roof meeting rigorous standards that support both structural integrity and overall health assistance goals.

 The Strengthen Arkansas Homes Program further supports home repairs to fortify against wind and hail, enhancing your home’s safety and durability.